Revelation 13:18

 for their past offences, and then they take a vow of purity for the time that

-but how you finish that’s important.
+start but how you finish that is important.

 Even though the 144,000 were virgins, they